dry-python/returns/docs/pages/container.rst

 ~~~~~~~~~~~~~~~~~

 And we have two more functions to unwrap
-inner state of monads into a regular types:
+inner state of containers into a regular types:

-- :func:`Container.value_or <returns.primitives.monad.Container.value_or>` - returns
+- :func:`Container.value_or <returns.primitives.container.Container.value_or>`
-  a value if it is possible, returns ``default_value`` otherwise
+  returns a value if it is possible, returns ``default_value`` otherwise
-- :func:`Container.unwrap <returns.primitives.monad.Container.unwrap>` - returns
+- :func:`Container.unwrap <returns.primitives.container.Container.unwrap>`
-  a value if it possible, raises ``UnwrapFailedError`` otherwise
+  returns a value if it is possible, raises ``UnwrapFailedError`` otherwise

 .. code:: python